 - Safeguarding Children

-- I am a member of the BPS (British Psychological Society)
+- I am a Chartered Psychologist recognised by the BPS (British Psychological Society)

 - I am a Registered and Accredited member of the BACP (British Association for Counselling and Psychotherapy)